 Doctors use findings from physical examinations, imaging and laboratory tests to evaluate the extent of the disease.
-The doctor needs this information to determine the "stage" of the disease (see Table 2 on page 13 and Figure 2 on page 13).
+The doctor needs this information to determine the "stage" of the disease (see Table 2 and Figure 2 on page 14).
 Staging is a very important part of treatment planning.